 2. The fact that users can make quick edits to published forms at the touch of a button without having to remove the entire code snippet from their website in the process.

-Moreover, unlike most of the other survey systems you might have come across, including the ones we’ve reviewed here, PandaDoc doesn’t just collect data.
+Moreover, unlike most of the other survey systems you might have come across — including the ones we’ve reviewed here — PandaDoc doesn’t just collect data.

-It captures non-anonymous, and even sensitive, details from your respondents, like their email addresses – for instance.
 You know how invaluable that kind of information would be to your enterprise.

-PandaDoc Form Builder allows users to easily craft and share dynamic forms using a direct link or by embedding them in the organization’s website.
-It grants you access to thousands of templates in the content library that you can edit and customize to your liking.
 Plus, it infuses lots of handy features to allow users to collect payments and even specify the signing order thanks to its advanced workflow management system.

 PandaDoc is designed to integrate with dozens of third-party ERPs and applications through Zapier.
-It even supports the collection of payments through gateways like Stripe, PayPal, QuickBooks, etc.

 Insights